Morning Note: Market news and an update from Glencore

 Glencore is a vertically integrated commodities business, with a strong position in the production of copper, coal, nickel, zinc, cobalt, and precious metals, and a unique marketing business which markets and distributes commodities sourced from internal production and third-party producers to industrial consumers.
 The group’s strategy is to own large-scale, long-life, low-cost Tier 1 assets.

-Glencore’s marketing business exploits arbitrage opportunities that continuously emerge in commodity markets.
+Glencore’s Marketing business exploits arbitrage opportunities that continuously emerge as a result of different prices for the same commodities in different locations or time periods.
 It provides a good hedge against commodity price volatility and finances the $1bn base dividend (see below), although clearly there is always a risk of potential losses because of that volatility.
-In the first half of 2024, the unit generated adjusted profit (EBIT) of $1.5bn, down 16%, tracking on an annualised basis at $3.0bn.
-The lower energy contribution, reflecting prior period elevated volatilities, was partially offset by a strong metals performance.
+During the year, the company raised its through-the-cycle long-term adjusted EBIT guidance range for the unit by 16% to $2.3bn-$3.5bn p.a.
+As expected, in 2025 the division expects to have generated adjusted EBIT around the mid-point of its higher target range.

-Following the decision to retain the coal and carbon steel materials business, the group’s net debt cap shaping its shareholder returns framework has been reset at $10bn.
-When net debt falls below $10bn (after the base distribution), cash will be periodically returned to shareholders via special cash distributions and/or share buybacks as appropriate.
-Since 2020, the group has announced $10.3bn of “top-up” returns.
-Once the second half outflows have been considered, including $6.9bn for Teck EVR acquisition, Glencore only needs to deleverage by $0.3bn to reach the $10bn net debt cap.
+Following the decision to retain the coal and carbon steel materials business, the group’s net debt ceiling which shapes its shareholder returns framework was reset at $10bn.
+When net debt falls below this level (after the base distribution), cash will be periodically returned to shareholders via special cash distributions and/or share buybacks.

 Previous